young-shadow-finder/serial_2_telnet/README.md

   --BAND:    baud rate
   --PORT:    net port

+email_notify.py
+  it is a tool for send email to target email for private notice email_notify.py --FROM sender@type.com --TO receiver@type.com --SUBJECT “msg subject” --PASSWORD "your password"

 I hope these will help you solve some problems and if you have some good suggestions I will glad to hear from you.
 Have a nice day~